ledili2424/web102_prework/README.md

 The following **optional** features are implemented:

-* [ ] A "Our Game" navigation link helps quickly navigate to the Our Game section with smooth scrolling.
+* [ ] An "Our Game" navigation link helps quickly navigate to the Our Game section with smooth scrolling.

 ## Video Walkthrough